PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 Trees for Posts

-Simply attach ElectroBraid® Roller Insulators to tees as you would a wooden post.
+Simply attach ElectroBraid® Roller Insulators to trees as you would a wooden post.

 Tree as Corner Post

-When you have completed the corner and end posts, you are ready to install your line posts and the line post insulators and start running your lines.
+When you have completed the corner and end posts, you are ready to install your line posts and their insulators.

-First you need a sight line.
-Starting at a gate or end post, feed the ElectroBraid® through the second insulator from the bottom and secure it using a poly rope splicer.
+You'll need a sight line.
+Starting at a gate or end post, feed the ElectroBraid® through the second roller insulator from the bottom and secure it to itself using a copper split bolt connector.
+The split bolt should be about 2" from the end insulator.
+Leave at least 2" of braid outside the copper split bolt connector.
+Tape, cut, and singe/melt the braid end with the lighter to prevent fraying.
 Pick up the reel and begin to walk the fence line.
 Insert the ElectroBraid® behind each corner post insulator.
-When you get to the end post, insert the ElectroBraid® behind the end post insulator and secure it with a poly rope splicer.
-Attach the tensioning device and tighten (see Tensioning ElectroBraid® ).
-Then loosen the Poly rope splicer, pull out the slack and re-tighten.
+When you reach the end post, insert the ElectroBraid® behind the end post insulator and secure it with a copper split bolt connector.
+Attach the tensioning device and tighten (see Tensioning ElectroBraid®).
+Then loosen the copper split bolt connector, pull out the slack and re-tighten.
 The sight line you have created will help you position your line posts in a straight line.

-On hilly terrain, install line posts at the peaks and in the valleys first, and then space the remaining line posts to suit the terrain.
-An ElectroBraid® Roller Insulator is recommended where there is a horizontal or vertical change in direction.
-The use of other insulators could allow the Braid to pull out under tension.
+On hilly terrain, install line posts at the peaks and valleys first, and then space the remaining line posts to suit the terrain.
+Roller insulators are recommended for posts where there is a horizontal or vertical change in direction.
+The use of other insulators could allow the braid to pull out under tension.

-Note: Always work with the “lay” of the land.
+Note: Always work with the "lay" of the land.
 Place a post at the top of each rise and the bottom of each depression.
-Recommended distance between line posts is 30 to 50 feet.
-Reduce post spacing in hilly terrain and in areas of high snowfall.
+The recommended distance between line posts is 30-40 feet.
+Reduce post spacing in hilly terrain and areas of high snowfall.

 Installing Wood Line Posts:

-Using the installed strand of ElectroBraid® as a sight line, install your line posts.
-Mark the position for each insulator with your jig, and attach each line post insulator and each ElectroBraid® Roller Insulator to all posts.
+Install your line posts using the existing strand of ElectroBraid® as a sight line.
+Mark the position for each insulator with your jig, and attach each line post insulator and each ElectroBraid ® Roller Insulator to all posts.

 Note: The ElectroBraid® Roller Insulator will withstand a greater force from a vertical change of direction than a conventional line post insulator.
-To install the Braid on a line post at a peak or a valley, first tension the Braid.
-Then, after the Braid has been tensioned, remove the roller pin, place the Braid behind the roller and re-insert the pin ensuring the pin is set all the way by tapping it with a screw driver.
-The Braidmay jam in the insulator if you insert the Braid behind the roller and then try to tension.
+To install the braid on a line post at a peak or a valley, first tension the braid.
+Then, after the braid has been tensioned, remove the roller pin, place the braid behind the roller, and re-insert the pin ensuring the pin is set all the way by tapping it with a screwdriver.
+The braid may jam in the insulator if you insert it behind the roller and then try to tension.

 Installing T-Post Line Posts:

-Pick up the reel and walk your fence line.
+Insert a dowel or broom handle through the braid's reel core and walk your fence line.
 At each line post, fasten the strand of ElectroBraid® to each insulator.

 How to unspool ElectroBraid

-Continue unrolling the Braid® until you come to an end post where the strand will terminate.
+Continue unrolling the braid until you come to an end post where the strand will terminate.
 End the strand by attaching it to the end post insulator just as you did when you started the strand.
-Pull hard on the Braid to remove as much slack as you can before you apply the tensioning device.
-Clamp the ElectroBraid® to itself using a copper poly rope splicer approximately 2” from the insulator.
+Pull hard on the braid to remove as much slack as possible before applying the tensioning device.
+Clamp the ElectroBraid® to itself using a copper split bolt connector approximately 2" from the insulator.

-Note: When installing fence on rolling terrain, tension all lines first before attaching the Braid to the dip and ridge posts.
+Note: When installing a fence on rolling terrain, tension all lines first before attaching the braid to the dip and ridge posts.

 Dip Post